Overview

 Tracking Commissions

-- Commission calculated automatically in proposals based on agency rate
+- Commission calculated automatically in Journeys based on agency rate

 - Track against total revenue